-In an earlier post, we talked about Austin fiber Internet service: Why it’s something that you’re probably hearing about everywhere lately, and how fiber service is likely coming soon to a neighborhood near you.
+In an earlier post, we talked about Austin fiber Internet service.
+It’s something that you’re probably hearing about everywhere lately: how fiber service is likely coming soon to a neighborhood near you.
 The next logical question is what should users in Austin be doing right now for Internet service.

 In Austin here and now, you have a couple options: